About the Competition

 Hardware for the VEX Robotics EDR Competition includes all-metal building components and numerous high-tech electronic devices such as the new V5 Smart Motor with a built-in rotational and velocity encoder, a multi-colored vision sensor, the new V5 Robot Brain, and dozens of other robotic parts such as pneumatics, bump and switch sensors, servos, gear boxes, and more!
 With numerous more mechanical parts such as gussets, hinges, universal joints, as well as other cool features like custom length wires, the hardware of the VEX Robotics EDR Competition is enough to satisfy to demands of a coder and the imagination of a builder.

 The VEX Robotics Competition changes the game each year for each April to April competition season.
-The game for this 2019-2020 season is Tower Takeover.
+The game for this 2020 - 2021 season is Change Up.

-Teams of the ACL VEX Robotics Club will be composed of around 6 students.
+Teams and the people who compose them are by far the most important part of any... well, team.
+Teams of the ACL VEX Robotics Club will be composed of around 5 students.
 Even though the maximum allowed number of students on a VEX team is 10, such a size would severely hinder the individual participation of each student.
-For this reason, teams were made to be 6 students to provide the opportunity for each student to get quality hands-on time with the robot, be actively involved in their team, and make a difference.
+For this reason, teams were made to be 5 students to provide the opportunity for each student to get quality hands-on time with the robot, be actively involved in their team, and make a difference.